Visitor Management System Guidelines

 What’s the evolution of visitor management systems?

-Managing visitors is not a new task for business but it took a long time to go from the paper visitor log book to digital.
+Managing visitors is not a new task for businesses but it took a long time to go from the paper visitor logbook to digital.
 The obstacles were the overlap of operations, facility management and IT, and difficulties in introducing a unified system to multiple company locations with different processes and requirements.
 The legacy on-site visitor management software is expensive and requires maintenance (Source: Forbes).

-These obstacles lead to cloud-based visitor management software that are cost and time-efficient, becoming known as software as a service, or SaaS, a software licensing model that makes it available to users all over the internet.
+These obstacles lead to cost- and time-efficient cloud-based visitor management software, becoming known as software as a service, or SaaS.
+This software licensing model makes it available to users all over the internet.
 Users can manage visitors from a web browser or an app.

 Many cloud-based visitor management systems provide comprehensive customer support along with monthly or annual subscriptions that can be updated constantly, removing the need for manual patches and updates.
 There are several visitor management tools available in the market, let’s take a look and help you understand how to choose the best solutions.